The recipe to ‘sweet spot’ @ Dudleys:

 We wanted to make long fermented breads made from ancient grains and from locally produced English farms.

-Our vision was to make very ancient breads, and also the finest, very modern French and European cakes and pastries, with a home-made taste, and a World Class appeal, and some fine foods and pizzas.
+Our vision was to make very ancient bread, and also the finest, very modern French and European cakes and pastries, with a home-made taste, and a World Class appeal, and some fine foods and pizzas.

 Through our friend, an English/ French musician, we met a 4th generation food processing/milling/baking expert, with Jewish and French ancestry, a ‘stone age’ Master Baker: Peter Elliott.
-Peter has extensive bacteria culture development, wheat/grain sprouting experience, ancient grains and seeds knowledge.
+Peter has extensive bacteria culture development, wheat/grain sprouting experience, ancient grains, and seeds knowledge.

 We were in search of other talents, and a good Local miller, whose integrity and credibility were beyond reproach.
 FWP Matthews was recommended and introduced to us, and we had found their products and service, their company’s 100-year-old history of success, nothing less than the perfect match for us!

 A fine experienced French pastry chef had also joined us, and if Prime Minister Teresa May could fix the work visa circus for World Class Professionals, we can develop to our full potential!